 MR Research Group

-The MRRG, lead by Dr. Ponnada A. Narayana, spearheads the development of the image analysis software used by the MRI-AC.
+The MRRG, lead by Ponnada Narayana, PhD, DABR, spearheads the development of the image analysis software used by the MRI-AC.
 In very close collaboration the team members of the MRI-AC and MRRG have worked on translational research projects to extend the role of MRI in the diagnosis, understanding and management of MS. For further information on the MRRG and its members.
 For further information on the MRRG and its members, visit the website.